Donutnz/RemotePiBot/README.md

 # RemotePiBot
 Remotely controllable Raspberry Pi rover.
+Currently only streaming and camera look are working.

 ### Description
 This is a simple set of scripts to remotely control a Raspberry Pi robot and view a video stream from the picamera.
 An Arduino is used for the actual electronics, connected to the Pi via USB.